 Sufferers of various mental illnesses often compound their problems with substance abuse, making it difficult for psychiatrists and therapists to access the right diagnosis and treatment for both.
 According to professor and psychiatrist James Garbutt, mental illness increases the risk for alcoholism or drug abuse because patients self-medicate to alleviate their symptoms.
 Unfortunately, alcohol and drugs lead to significant anxiety and depression that make it indistinguishable from mental illness.
 Finding the middle ground to treat addictions and psychiatric disorders is often the key to bringing patients back onto the road to recovery.
+We need to find the mental health and addiction connection.

 Those who suffer from depression experience more than feeling sad.
 Intense feelings of inadequacy, loneliness, and disinterest in things that they would normally enjoy accompany the many other symptoms of depression.
 Depression may seem conquerable with willpower; however, it has left many people debilitated and suicidal.
 Sufferers of depression may start to abuse alcohol or drugs in an effort to boost their self-esteem and confidence.
 Unfortunately, this tends to backfire as the addiction begins to take over.
 Sufferers can beat depression with the right medication and therapy.